Five Ways to Save Money on Backpacking Gear

 5. Do your research

 Perhaps the best way to save money is to not spend it in the first place.
 Since you’re shopping for high quality gear that will last for several seasons take the time to research products and think about how much you’ll use it.
 When I’m researching products I try to find independent reviews on YouTube and then I check out more established gear review sites to get their input as well.
 Outdoor Gear Lab and Gear Institute are two of my most trusted gear review sites.

 My Personal Beginner Backpacking Gear List

-If you’re starting from scratch and want to know what I carry in my pack check out my packing list for beginner backpackers.
+If you’re starting from scratch and want to know what I carry in my pack, or what I gear I recommend for new backpackers check out my packing list for beginner backpackers.

 Do you know of other ways to save money on backpacking gear?
 If this post helps you score some great deals please share in the comments below.

 Like the article?